 The rear I/O panel is quite a busy one as we get to see 12 USB ports on the B550 Aorus Master.
 Six of these ports are USB3.2 Gen2 (including a type-C) while the other six are USB 2.0.
 Gigabyte has also provided a complete networking package which includes a WiFi 6 AX200 controller along with a 2.5GbE ethernet port.
 The audio stack consists of five analog audio jacks and an optical S/PDIF, all fueled by Realtek’s ALC1220-VB audio codec.
 Lastly, the option of HDMI connectivity is also available.

 All in all, the B550 Aorus Master is a highly capable motherboard packed with tons of features.
 It takes a hit due to its awfully high price tag, which makes it land on the fourth spot on our list.
-But that doesn’t change the fact that it is still one of the best B550 motherboards for Ryzen 5 3600.

 4. MSI MAG B550 Tomahawk